Find the right databases for your topic:

 - Most databases will allow you to view or email citations in any format.
 View a tutorial that shows you how to get formatted citations in EBSCO databases.

-- Citation Help includes resources that will help you with citation formats such as APA, MLA and CMS.
+- The Citation and Plagiarism guide includes resources that will help you with citation formats such as APA, MLA and CMS.

 Can't find it here?